It is expected that students use every opportunity to practice and to use their English throughout the course.

 All parts must be passed to get a final grade.

-- Students must have completed and passed their practice period (15 days) in order to be able to be examined.
+- Students must have completed 2/3rds and/or passed their practice period (15 days) in order to be able to be examined.

 - English is a communicative, wide ranging and dynamic subject that is best learned in an environment, which encourages socio- constructive learning.
 Students, together with their teacher will need to discuss and argue critically all subject areas.
 These discussions are not only important for the building of knowledge in the students but in their practice and development of their own language abilities.
 It is therefore assumed that students will make every effort to attend all lectures and seminars.
 If however they are unable to do so then 70% attendance will be required for qualification.
 Students may be asked to cover any topics missed by completing additional course work requirements.

-- Three audio summaries (5mins max) be made by the Lesson study group after each lesson study supervision and uploaded onto canvas.
+- Three short summaries will be made by the Lesson study group after each lesson study supervision and uploaded onto canvas shortly after the end of practice.

 These must be approved before the students can be examined.